matrix-org/synapse/docs/specification.rst

   #room_alias:domain

+  ..
+TODO
+      - Need to specify precise grammar for Room IDs

-A room alias "points" to a room ID.
+A room alias "points" to a room ID and is the human-readable label by which rooms are publicised and discovered.
 The room ID the alias is pointing to can be obtained by visiting the domain specified.
-Room aliases are designed to be human readable strings which can be used to publicise rooms.
 They are case-insensitive.
 Note that the mapping from a room alias to a room ID is not fixed, and may change over time to point to a different room ID.
 For this reason, Clients SHOULD resolve the room alias to a room ID once and then use that ID on subsequent requests.